mugraph-payments/mugraph/README.md

 The specific blind signature protocol used on Mugraph is called Blind Diffie-Hellman Key Exchange (BDHKE).

+## How cross-node transfers work

+Cross-node settlement uses two lanes:

+- on-chain settlement (authoritative)
+- off-chain RPC messages (coordination)

+If the two disagree, chain evidence wins.

+### Transfer flow

+1. The source node receives a payment request and creates a durable transfer record with a global `transfer_id` (`transfer_init`).
+2. The source submits one settlement transaction on Cardano.
+3. That transaction carries metadata label `673` with:
+   `transfer_id`, `source_node_id`, `destination_node_id`, `asset`, and `amount`.
+4. The source sends a `transfer_notice` over existing `/rpc` (`cross_node_transfer_*`) with the `tx_hash`.
+5. The destination fetches the transaction by `tx_hash`, validates the metadata, and verifies there is a destination-controlled output with the expected asset and amount.
+6. The destination credits only after `credit_target` confirmations.
+7. The transfer is treated as final only after `finality_target` confirmations.

+Notes:

+- Delivery is at-least-once, so duplicate notices are expected and handled as idempotent no-ops.
+- `transfer_status_query` / `transfer_status` are used for recovery when notices
+  or acknowledgements are delayed.

+### Reorgs and failure cases

+- Shallow reorgs keep the transfer in `confirming` and continue polling.
+- Deep reorgs can move it to `invalidated` until canonical inclusion is seen again.
+- If recovery conditions are not met in policy time, the transfer goes to manual review.
+- Message-level ACK state never overrides chain-confirmed settlement.

+For full protocol and state-machine details:

+- `docs/specs/milestone-3-cross-node-payments.md`
+- `docs/specs/milestone-3-inter-node-protocol-messages.md`

 ### Blind Diffie-Hellman Key Exchange (BDHKE)

 Blind Diffie-Hellman Key Exchange (BDHKE) protocol is a cryptographic method